top of page

 • 4.1) Bond

-The bond for hiring gear is currently set at $60, this can be increased to at any time by committee vote, but should be obviously signposted in the gear room.
-This must be in cash and can be waived at the discretion of the gear officers.
+The bond for hiring gear is currently set at $60 per 4 items, this can be increased to at any time by committee vote, but should be obviously signposted in the gear room.
+This must be in cash and can be adjusted under exceptional circumstances at the discretion of the gear officers, and should be increased if hiring for exceptionally long periods like holidays.

 The bond is for the gear hire for a single individual only and sets of specialist gear, such as avalanche kits, climbing gear, snowshoes etc. require a bond of $60 for each set hired.